 I like to bring ALL OF THE ONIONS to most meals.
 In fact, I’m getting rid of the broth from the soup altogether, and just making a French Onion Chicken Sandwich.

-Grill up your chicken, then top it with Swiss cheese (also one of my fav cheeses for vegetarian quiche) and the onions for hearty french onion chicken sandwiches that taste like soup!
+Grill up your chicken, then top it with Swiss cheese (also one of my fav cheeses for vegetarian quiche and corned beef egg rolls) and the onions for hearty french onion chicken sandwiches that taste like soup!

 - 1 tablespoon extra virgin olive oil

 - 2 boneless, skinless chicken breasts, halved crosswise and pounded to 1-inch thickness, if necessary